 SC Member: Any member of the Steering Committee.

 1.02 Title to Property.
 All property owned by the Company shall be owned by the Company as an entity and no Member shall have any ownership interest in such property in its individual name, and each Member’s interest in the Company shall be personal property for all purposes.
-At all times after the Effective Date, the Company shall hold title to all of its property in the name of the Company and not in the name of any Member.
+At all times after the Effective Date, the Company shall hold title to all of its property in the name of the Company and not in the name of theMember.

 1.03 Payments of Individual Obligations.
-The Company’s credit and assets shall be used solely for the benefit of the Company, and no asset of the Company shall be transferred or encumbered for, or in payment of, any individual obligation, of any Member or any other Person.
+The Company’s credit and assets shall be used for the benefit of the Company or the Member, and no asset of the Company shall be transferred or encumbered for, or in payment of, any individual obligation, of any SC Member or any other Person.

 GENERAL PROVISIONS